 Beautiful Calendula.
 What a friend you are.
 It's botanical name is Calendula officinalis.
 In herbalism, calendula is one of our favourite providers of plant medicine.
 It’s hard not to fall in love with its vibrant orange flowers and its sunny disposition.
 Originally native to Mediterranean Europe, calendula grows freely pretty much everywhere.

 Calendula has been used medicinally for centuries.
-It’s credited with a range of benefits including wound-healing, anti-inflammatory, antimicrobial, antiseptic, styptic (which means it helps stop bleeding), circulatory stimulant and a sedative.
+It’s credited with a range of benefits including wound-healing, anti-inflammatory, antimicrobial, antiviral, antiseptic, styptic (which means it helps stop bleeding), circulatory stimulant and a sedative.
 The healing power of calendula is found in the flower heads and petals.
 When you touch them on a sunny day you will notice they’ve got a sticky quality to them – just oozing with goodness!

 These golden petals create rich golden oils and tinctures.
 They can be used fresh or dried.
 When they are dried, they have a delicious honey-like fragrance.